IviriusCommunity/Rebound/README.md

 This project **does not modify Windows**.
 Instead, it replaces essential Win32 applet shortcuts with modern WinUI 3 apps.

-**Compatibility Note**: This is not Rectify 11 and is not compatible with it.
+**Compatibility Note**: This is not Rectify 11 and is not compatible with it at the moment.
 We recommend installing Rebound 11 on an unmodified version of Windows to avoid conflicts.

 ---